SURAJ16S/Music-Playlist-Generator/README.md

 # Music-Playlist-Generator
 This program generates music playlists based on genres, artists, or random selections.
-It also provides functionalities like playing the song on YouTube and fetching top tracks from Spotify.This program also deals with proper error handling.
+It also provides functionalities like playing the song on YouTube and fetching top tracks from Spotify.This program also deals with proper error handling.Also Equiped with dataset connection

 ## Dependencies
 - Python 3.x